mjarkk/wotnlclans/README.md

 ## Why?
 - Because I want to learn Vue.js and Spf.js.
-- Because the old site uses 3 npm scripts (that can break) and 2 domains and 1 domain for making the website.
+- Because the old site uses 3 npm scripts (that can break), 2 domains, 1 domain for making the website and a view other scripts for copying and some other things.
 - The curent site is slow on a normal mobiel connection it takes 25s
 - The curent site looks bad on mobiel